NBISweden/module-repository-submission-dm-practices/_episodes/03-exercise-ENA-submission.md

 * Click **Submit**

 ## Files to submit
-There are six sequence files (.bam format) to submit see https://nbisweden.github.io/module-repository-submission-dm-practices/data>
+This sequence file (.bam format) needs to be downloaded previous to exercise A_Wt https://www.ebi.ac.uk/arrayexpress/files/E-MTAB-9163/E-MTAB-9163.up_201_1.bam
-A_Wt https://www.ebi.ac.uk/arrayexpress/files/E-MTAB-9163/E-MTAB-9163.up_201_1.bam